Tayyab-Hussayn/Alsa/README.md

 # Numerique WordPress Theme

-A modern Digital Marketing and SEO WordPress theme by VamTam.
+A modern premium Digital Marketing and SEO WordPress theme that you can use for free

 ## Description